 Like other regional outfits, the firm has some niche practice areas that might fit your interests.
 Get your wellies on for a seat in the agriculture and rural business or horse racing and bloodstock teams.
 But perhaps “regional” is unfair: the modern firm was created only in 2016 in a merger between Withy King of Bath and Royds in London, and the resulting creation has a pretty broad base of commercial work in addition to private client.
 Trainees get four seats of six months each to sample different areas.

-In pre-pandemic times, over the course of your training contract you could rack up 24 work socials, if rumours of organised drinks every month are to be believed.
-The firm scored well for social life and — on a related note — peer support.
-Simply put by one insider: “we are fa-mi-ly”.
+The firm scored well for peer support, with one insider channelling Sister Sledge to tell us: “We are fa-mi-ly!”
 Presumably that’s why getting your birthday off is one of the perks on offer at Royds Withy King, along with more standard employee goodies like healthcare and discounts.
 And they’ll draw up your will for free, which the more morbid/sensible young lawyers we spoke to seem to think is a perk to die for.
 More to the point, perhaps, is the “free Caffé Nero coffee per month which rather speaks for itself.”